 Remember watching Padmavat or Bajirao Mastani and drooling all over the incredible palaces?
 Yes, that’s right!
 Sanjay Leela Bansali has always captured some of the truly beautiful moments of history.
 If you are wondering how to go back in time to see some of these timeless architectural marvels, look no further!
 Rajasthan awaits!
-Dotted by many forts and historic monuments, Rajasthan has plenty of best places to visit, which will instantly make you fall in love with this princely state.
+Dotted by many forts and historic monuments, there are plenty of best places to visit in Rajasthan, which will instantly make you fall in love with this princely state.
 Each kingdom of Rajasthan has its own distinctive style of architecture and lifestyle making it one of the most diverse states in India.
 Rajasthan definitely makes a good vacation idea to bond with your constants.
-Read further to discover the best places to visit while you’re there.
+Read further to discover the best places to visit in Rajasthan while you’re there.

 If you haven’t visited Hawa Mahal in Rajasthan, have you really been to Rajasthan?
 Hawa Mahal or the ‘Palace of Winds’ is a prominent tourist spot in all of Rajasthan.
 It is renowned for its rich culture and architectural history.
 Maharaja Sawai Pratap built this beautiful structure in 1799 with a purpose in mind.
 The purpose was to facilitate the women of Jaipur to get an eyeful of the happenings in the city without stepping out of their abode.
 This five-storey building represents the crown of Lord Krishna with over 953 windows.
 The aesthetic façade resembles the honeycomb of a beehive making it one of the most unique heritage buildings in the world.